stonepros/stone/doc/releases/nautilus.rst

 v14.2.5 Nautilus
 ================

-This is the fifth release of the Ceph Nautilus release series.
+This is the fifth release of the Stone Nautilus release series.
 Among the many notable changes, this release fixes a critical BlueStore bug that was introduced in 14.2.3.
 All Nautilus users are advised to upgrade to this release.